THE GARDEN RECIPE

 Picture

-Lentils cooked w/bay leaves, turmeric & topped with garlic & tomato tadka (tempering).
-Inc. photos/video to save you time!
+Indian lentils cooked with aromatic bay leaves, turmeric & topped with garlic & tomato tadka (tempering) for that perfect Indian dal taste that you love!

 Oh!
 I love lentils.
 This particular one is a favorite in Indian households and eaten with rice.
 It is light and great for anyone even those who have severe digestive issues.